ResearchComputing/New_User_Async_Training/new_user.md

 Data transfers using SSH protocols can be done through the CURC data transfer nodes (DTN).
 Transfers via the DTNs support all types of transfers, including large and/or frequent file transfers and automated (passwordless) transfers.

 > We generally recommend using Globus for handling large file transfers to the system.
 But if you aren't sure how to handle a tricky data transfer, feel free to reach out to User Support through our [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).
-We are always happy to help!s
+We are always happy to help!

 <div style="display: flex; align-items:center; padding:1em; border-top: dashed 1px; border-bottom: dashed 1px; " >